SForce-Tech/SForceTrading/README.md

-# GymBuddy
+# SForce Trading

-GymBuddy is a Spring Boot application for managing users.
+SForce Trading is a Spring Boot application for managing users.
 It includes features for user registration, authentication, and user data management.
 The application uses Spring Security for authentication and authorization, Spring Data JPA for database access, and H2 as an in-memory database.
 HTTPS and RSA encryption are used for secure communication.

 ## Table of Contents